Air Conditioner Repair Checklist

 - Leading your system to stop working more quickly

-If you aren’t sure when you last changed yours, switch off your AC completely and pull out the filter.
+If you aren’t sure when you last replaced your filter, switch off your AC completely and pull out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It may also be situated in an attached filter case or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you can’t see through it, you certainly should buy a new filter.